bevyengine/rfcs/rfcs/12-primitive-shapes.md

 ### Direction Normalization

-The notes for `Direction` mention it is gauranteed to be normalized through its getter and setter.
+The notes for `Direction` mention it is guaranteed to be normalized through its getter and setter.
 There are a few ways to do this, but I'd like to propose a zero-cost implementation using the typestate pattern.
 To absolutely minimize the use of `normalize` on the contained `Vec3`, we can memoize the result _only when accessed_.
 We don't want to make `Direction` an enum, as that will add a discriminant, and we don't want to have normalized and unnormalized types for of all our primitives.
 So instead, we could use the typestate pattern to do something like:

 ```rust
 struct Plane3d {